Tips for Writing a Successful Grant Application

 Not all grant projects, once completed, require ongoing financial support.
 If such support is required for the specific grant project, include the source(s) of all secured funds.

-The application must not to exceed eight pages, and is to be arranged in the following order:
+The application must not exceed eight single-sided pages, and is to be arranged in the following order:

 - Sponsorship letter

 - Page one of the IRS public charity 501(c)(3) tax determination letter